 Moriarty has been much more open, more outgoing, doing the kinds of offstage community-building and cooperative ventures with other arts organizations the DTC should have been doing eons ago.
 One thing the Brierley company certainly has done, for instance, is give select SMU students their first, step-up experiences with a major resident theater.
 It’s the kind of symbiotic relationship between a leading theater and a nearby graduate drama program that exists around the country but eluded DTC and SMU for decades.
 Through such efforts, Moriarty has energetically built up a lot of goodwill and pushed some shared progress, and all power to him for it.

 But back to Moriarty’s casting and programming: Years ago, Hamburger made the only persuasive and logical argument for what we’re seeing now.
 A director should have the freedom to cast whomever he feels is best for the role.
 Period.
 He needs to be able to follow his interpretation of the play — otherwise, what’s the point of a director?
 Hamburger simply did not want his artistic choices to be limited, even partially so, to a particular set of performers.

-That has most emphatically not been the case under Moriarty.
+That kind of uninspired casting has most emphatically not been the case under Moriarty.
 As I’ve noted in reviews of such shows as Giant, Oedipus, Cabaret and Fortress of Solitude, quite a few of the out-of-towners more than justified their presence onstage.
 They earned their roles and their applause.
 Those folks killed it.